Top

 Now let’s be clear, not all wins are created equal.
 The win can’t be perceived as too easy of a win.
 Whether the task is lifting weights or performing a movement or stretch, it must be challenging enough to appropriately stress the physical systems and at the same time the task needs to register with the brain as being challenging enough that when it is achieved it is perceived as valid win.
 It is important that these wins are both successive (occur in different areas of their program) and cumulative (they can see the exercises building in complexity and challenge).
 This is where the expertise of a Physiotherapist in matching the appropriate activity to the individuals’ current abilities and health status is crucial.
 It is the individualized approach to care that makes an individuals’ goals possible!

 One final tip.
-I have found that my clients are more successful when I have been clear about the benchmarks we are working towards.
-When I have clearly posted signs for them on their road to recovery (or road to constant improvement) they are able to keep their eyes to the horizon, achieving and acknowledging the multiple wins along the way.
+I have found that my clients are more successful when I have been clear about the benchmarks that together we are working towards.
+When I have clearly established the key achievements for them along their road to recovery (or road to constant improvement) they are able to keep their eyes to the horizon, achieving and acknowledging the multiple wins along the way.